eashansingh905/cap5516-final-project/README.md

 Crossover rates  (0.01, 0.05, 0.1, 0.5, 0.9)
 Selection strategy (tournament, rank, proportional)

+Encodings of sample solutions will be of the form:

+E(Learning rate, batch size, # of filter)

+Future study opportunities:
 In addition to the parameters that define the GA, extensive studies on various types of GA’s can also be performed to see which genetic algorithm (GA) is able to best tune our CNN.
 Sample genetic algorithms (GA) to be compared:

 Canonical Genetic Algorithm (CGA)